 Commuter rail is provided by Metra's Union Pacific North (UP-N) line, with stations at Central Street, Davis Street, and Main Street.
 The CTA Purple Line also runs through Evanston with seven stops, offering access to Chicago.
 The CTA Yellow Line runs along the city's southern edge, though it lacks a stop within Evanston.
-Figure 3 on the right illustrates the transit routes and stops throughout Evanston.

-Transit usage in Evanston is relatively high, with 15.3 percent of workers commuting by transit - 1 percent higher than Cook County and more than double Illinois' average (7 percent).
+Transit usage in Evanston is relatively high, with 15.3% of workers commuting by transit - 1% higher than Cook County and more than double Illinois' average (7%).

 While ridership has not fully recovered to pre-COVID-19 levels, the Regional Transportation Authority (RTA) reported in June 2024 that ridership is steadily increasing.
-May 2024 saw over 32 million rides, 64 percent of pre-COVID-19 levels.
+May 2024 saw over 32 million rides, 64% of pre-COVID-19 levels.4